 11. Offer Usable Giveaways

 Sometimes, all it takes is a little incentive to keep wellness on employees’ minds.
-If you’re encouraging employees to drink more water and less soda, give away water bottles with your wellness program logo.
+If you’re encouraging employees to drink more water and less soda, give away reusable water bottles with your wellness program logo.
 Using it every day may help encourage the healthy behavior and inspire employees to make other changes.

 Get Expert Help to Drive Wellness Program Participation